Media Style Guide

 Joint Venture is funded by cities and counties, local companies, colleges and universities, labor and workforce institutions, and foundations.

 Joint Venture is governed by a 50-member board of directors.
-The board is guided by Co-chairs Nicole Taylor, President & CEO of the Silicon Valley Community Foundation and John Tenanes, vice president of global facilities and real estate at Meta.
+The board is guided by Co-chairs Susan Ellenberg, President of the Santa Clara County Board of Supervisors, and John Tenanes, Vice President of Global Facilities and Real Estate at Meta.

 Russell Hancock has served as president and CEO since 2003.